Tea Drinkers vs. Coffee Drinkers: Statistics to Know in 2022

 (International Coffee Organization)

-Brazil, as expected, was the leader when it came to coffee exporting in 2019.
-They were followed by Indonesia, which reported roughly 8% of export sales.
+Brazil, as expected, led global coffee exports in 2019, according to the International Coffee Organization.
+They were followed by Indonesia, which reported approximately 8% of export sales.

 12. In 2020, worldwide coffee sales decreased by 3.8% in comparison to 2019’s reported numbers.